Pelham is known to be one of the fastest growing cities in the state of Alabama.

 Visitors can wander amongst outdoor pavilions, relax and meditate by the six-acre lake, or hike woodland walking trails.

-The manicured gardens display a kaleidoscope of colourful flowers including the official flower of the city – the Snowflake Hydrangea.
+The manicured gardens display a kaleidoscope of colorful flowers including the official flower of the city – the Snowflake Hydrangea.

 If you time your visit right, Aldridge Gardens also showcases art exhibits, lakeside fishing days and bird-watching walks for all to enjoy.